- Is a mirror how others see you?

 “In general, people tend to see themselves through their own subjective lens,” clinical psychologist Dr. Carla Marie Manly, tells Bustle.
 “That subjectivity tends to cloud one’s perspective.”
 With this bias, it’s natural that people see themselves differently than others see them.

-Is your front camera really how you look?
+Is inverted how you really look?